nehaljwani/team.exiv2.org/book/IMaEA.md

 Exiv2 has code to read/modify/write makernotes.
 All achieved by reverse engineering.
 References on the web site. [https://exiv2.org/makernote.html](https://exiv2.org/makernote.html)

 The MakerNote usually isn't a simple structure.
 The manufacturer usually has "sub-records" for Camera Settings (Cs), AutoFocus (Af) and so on.
-Additionally, the format of the sub-records can evolve and change with time.
-For example (as above)
+Additionally, the format of the sub-records can evolve and change with different models from the manufacturer.
+For example (as above):

 ```bash
 $ taglist Groups | grep Minolta